cyverse-archive/DE/api/endpoints/app-metadata.md

 This endpoint is a passthrough to the metadata endpoint using the same path.
 Please see the metadata service documentation for more information.

+## Set Active Ontology Version

+Secured Endpoint: POST /admin/ontologies/{ontology-version}

+Delegates to apps: POST /admin/ontologies/{ontology-version}

+This endpoint is a passthrough to the apps endpoint using the same path.
+Please see the metadata service documentation for more information.

 ## Save an Ontology Hierarchy

-Secured Endpoint: POST /admin/ontologies/{ontology-version}/{root-iri}
+Secured Endpoint: PUT /admin/ontologies/{ontology-version}/{root-iri}

-Delegates to metadata: POST /admin/ontologies/{ontology-version}/{root-iri}
+Delegates to metadata: PUT /admin/ontologies/{ontology-version}/{root-iri}

 This endpoint is a passthrough to the metadata endpoint using the same path.
 Please see the metadata service documentation for more information.

 ## Listing Ontologies and Ontology Hierarchies

+### Apps passthroughs

+Secured Endpoint: GET /admin/ontologies

+Delegates to apps: GET /admin/ontologies

+Secured Endpoint: GET /admin/ontologies/{ontology-version}/{root-iri}

+Delegates to apps: GET /admin/ontologies/{ontology-version}/{root-iri}

+Secured Endpoint: GET /apps/hierarchies

+Delegates to apps: GET /apps/hierarchies

-Secured Endpoint: GET /ontologies
+Secured Endpoint: GET /apps/hierarchies/{root-iri}

-Delegates to metadata: GET /ontologies
+Delegates to apps: GET /apps/hierarchies/{root-iri}

+### Metadata passthroughs

-Secured Endpoint: GET /ontologies/{ontology-version}
+Secured Endpoint: GET /admin/ontologies/{ontology-version}

-Delegates to metadata: GET /ontologies/{ontology-version}
+Delegates to metadata: GET /admin/ontologies/{ontology-version}

-These endpoints are passthroughs to the metadata endpoints using the same paths.
+These endpoints are passthroughs to the apps and metadata endpoints using the same paths.
-Please see the metadata service documentation for more information.
+Please see the corresponding service documentation for more information.

 ## Listing Tasks in an App